Bedworth railway station: Reopening

-Until 2004 Bedworth station had direct links to Leicester and the East Midlands.
+Until 2004, Bedworth station had direct links to Leicester and the East Midlands.
 However, as part of changes to the track layout at Nuneaton station, the link to the Nuneaton to Leicester Line was removed and thereafter trains on the line ran between Coventry and Nuneaton only.

 Upgrade

-On 14 December 2011, the UK Government announced an £18.8 million project to upgrade the line, that includes Bedworth platforms being lengthened and the service frequency being upgraded from hourly to half-hourly.
+On 14 December 2011, the UK Government announced an £18.8 million project to upgrade the line; it included Bedworth platforms being lengthened and the service frequency being upgraded from hourly to half-hourly.
 The platform lengthening was completed in early 2015 and two new stations on the line, Bermuda Park and Coventry Arena, opened in January 2016.